More than 70% of Nagorno-Karabakh’s population flees as separatist government says it will dissolve

 While Azerbaijan has pledged to respect the rights of ethnic Armenians in the region, most are now fleeing as they do not believe the Azerbaijani authorities will treat them fairly and humanely or guarantee them their language, religion and culture.

 After six years of separatist fighting ended in 1994 following the collapse of the Soviet Union, Nagorno-Karabakh came under the control of ethnic Armenian forces, backed by Armenia.
 Then, during a six-week war in 2020, Azerbaijan took back parts of the region in the south Caucasus Mountains along with surrounding territory that Armenian forces had claimed earlier.
+Nagorno-Karabakh was internationally recognized as part of Azerbaijan’s sovereign territory.

+Armine Ghazaryan, who crossed into Armenia from Nagorno-Karabakh with her four young children, told AP it was the second time she had been displaced from her home, saying she had previously sheltered with her children in her neighbors’ basement during the war in 2020.

+“At least we live in peace here.
+At least we stay in Armenia,” she said upon arriving in the Armenian town of Goris.

 In December, Azerbaijan blockaded the only road connecting Nagorno-Karabakh with Armenia, alleging the Armenian government was using it for illicit weapons shipments to the region’s separatist forces.